 In the today's world, everything is changing at an exponential rate.
 It has brought about competition in every aspect of life ranging from gender to identity politics.
 The fierce competition has given its rise to pressure for individuals to find their identity and voice in the society.
 When people talk about style, they incline to generalize the term to refer to clothing.
 However, fashion goes way beyond that.
-Kratz and Reimer (1998) define it as a cultural phenomenon. because the reason is that it is concerned with symbols and meanings, which make it an instant method of direct visual communication.
+Kratz and Reimer (1998) define it as a cultural phenomenon because the reason is that it is concerned with symbols and meanings, which make it an instant method of direct visual communication.
 Fashion allows us to make a statement about ourselves and our identity with the use of accessories, clothes, and other physical items.
 It enables us visibly communicate our identities, which we would want to be, the type of social groups that we belong to and who we associate ourselves with.
+These elements constitute a system of representation and expression.
+Many professionals have written about them and it is possible to buy cheap essay and read more about style or other topics of interest.
 Kratz and Reimer observe that style also includes accessories, make-up, and hairstyles.
 It can include items that do not have anything to do with clothes.
 Likewise, clothing can serve other things apart from fashion, for instance, protection.

 Many assumptions can be drawn about a person through a mere observation of her or his dressing.
 You can draw a logical assumption about somebody's place of origin, the kind of job done or the economic class they belong to just by looking at the dress code.
 Fashion allows people from different backgrounds to show their cultures.
 For instance, when one moves to a new country, it acts as a way of preserving and maintaining the cultural identity.
 Therefore, as Roche (2000) has concluded, fashion is about identity; and it is the most communicative social fact.